psychemedia/middle-english-romances/sir-orfeo.md

 And harped at his owhen wille,
 Into alle the wode the foun gan fchille,
 That alle the wilde beftes that ther beth,
-For ioie abouten him thai teth ;
+For ioie abouten him thai teth;
 And alle the foules that ther were.
-Come and fete on ich a brere ;
+Come and fete on ich a brere;
 To here his harping a fine,
 So miche melody was ther in.
 And when he his harping lete wold,